Enumeration of corner polyhedra and 3-connected Schnyder labelings: Introduction

 After recalling in Section~\ref{models} the definition of polyhedral orientations and Schnyder labelings, and how to recast them in terms of bipolar orientations, we move on in Section~\ref{bij-tandem} to set up exact correspondences with certain weighted bi-modal models of so-called tandem quadrant walks via a bijection due to Kenyon, Miller, Sheffield and Wilson \cite{kenyon2019bipolar}.
 The resulting bijections, stated as Proposition~\ref{claim:poly} and Proposition~\ref{claim:schnyder}, allow us to describe in Section~\ref{enum} polynomial time algorithms to count these structures, and moreover to determine in Theorem~\ref{thm:growth_rates} their exact asymptotic growth constants, see also Figure~\ref{fig:table}.
 An exact enumeration formula is known for the case of Schnyder labelings on triangulations~\cite{bernardi2009intervals}; we show in Section~\ref{sec:triangul} that it can be recovered from our results.

 As can be observed in Figure~\ref{fig:table}, our results on the enumeration of corner polyhedra and 3-connected Schnyder labelings parallel those for the number of plane bipolar orientations, and for the number of transversal structures.
 However the analysis is made more difficult by the fact that the tandem walks that we have to deal with have a bimodal behavior: the step set available at a current point depends on the parity of the ordinate of this point.
-This puts the complete analysis of the asymptotic behavior out of reach of our current understanding of these models, based on Denisov-Wachtel approach \cite{denisov2015random}.
-Resorting to a plausible but conjectural version of their argument, we are able to state Conjecture~\ref{cj:asympt} on the polynomial corrections, which would imply that the associated series are not D-finite.
+This puts the asymptotic analysis out of reach by current known methods: determining the asymptotic behaviour of our counting sequences would require an extension of the approach by Denisov and Wachtel~\cite{denisov2015random} to a bimodal setting.
+Resorting to a plausible but conjectural version of their argument, we are nevertheless able to state Conjecture~\ref{cj:asympt} on the polynomial corrections, which would imply that the associated series are not D-finite.

 A nice final touch on the emerging global picture is the possibility to recast these results in terms of colored pseudoline contact systems (before last line in Figure~\ref{fig:table}), as explained in Section~\ref{sec:contacts}.